KevinGomes/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+---

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+All of the core ideas to be implemented in this project were dicussed and in the weeks lab, espically in lab 2.
+I felt unprepared to implement the router function which will be expanded on below,

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+Actually completing the project.
+A significant amount of the 2 project is unfinished due to a failure of properly implementing the BrowserRouter, and I opted to completely remove it in favor of displaying a semi working webpage.
+This project will need to be revisited in order to complete the week 3 project.
+This is most definitely my failing as I could have reached out of additional assitance but failed to due so.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+Again I will reirate that the project is currently in a state that does not properly implement the core features.
+As such I believe my demo to be lackluster.
+Many of my peers showcased improved CSS and interactive product cards, a feature I hope to implemetn myself.

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.